EcommerceMart/ecommercemart.github.io/_pages/affiliate.md

 ---
 layout: page-sidebar
-title: "Affiliate Disclosure"
+title: "Affiliate Disclosure: How EcommerceMart Earns and Recommends Products"
-description: "Learn how Ecommerce Mart uses affiliate links to support our platform.
-Transparency is our priority!"
+description: "EcommerceMart may earn commissions through affiliate links at no extra cost to you.
+Read how we choose and promote products."
 permalink: "/affiliate.html"
 ---